hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter25.md

 We shall now see how to implement search, insert, and delete operations on an R-tree:

 - Search.
-As the figure shows, the bounding boxes associated with sibling nodes may overlap; in $B^{+}-trees$, $k-d trees$, and quadtrees, in contrast, the ranges do not overlap.
+As the figure shows, the bounding boxes associated with sibling nodes may overlap; in $B^{+}-trees$, $k-d trees$, Quadtrees, in contrast, the ranges do not overlap.
 - Insert.
 When we insert an object into an R-tree, we select a leaf node to hold the object.
-Ideally we should pick a leaf node that has space to hold a new entry, and whose bounding box contains the bounding box of the object.
+Ideally, we should pick a leaf node that has space to hold a new entry and whose bounding box contains the bounding box of the object.
 - Deletion.
 Deletion can be performed like a $B^{+}-tree$ deletion, borrowing entries from sibling nodes, or merging sibling nodes if a node becomes under-full.
 An alternative approach redistributes all the entries of under-full nodes to sibling nodes, with the aim of improving the clustering of entries in the R-tree.

 Continuous media systems are characterized by their real-time information-delivery requirements: